 Walk at leisure round the old city walls of Harar.
 Locals get on with their daily life while you take it all in.
 Coloured walls, cobbled stones and a pedestrian area make this as pretty a town as you may ever come across.
 Get snap happy and enjoy.
 Price – Free.

-2. The Rainbow House
+2. The Rainbow House (The Rimbaud House)

 Built by the Indians, this is an elaborate house turned museum.
 It’s worth heading inside to as they have information boards in English and on the top floor an exquisite view.
 I called it the Rainbow house as that’s what I thought Edom my guide told me, I probably mis-heard him and he meant Rimbaud House, named after a French poet – though the rainbow fitted due to the colours!

 It somehow doesn’t quite fit into Africa this place, but you will enjoy it.
 Price – 20 Birr entrance fee. (pay it and don’t hesitate).